HammadMal/ADA_Project/readme.md

   - Transportation networks
   - Web graphs

-Our benchmarks measure both runtime efficiency and approximation quality across different graph sizes and densities.
+Our benchmarks will measure both runtime efficiency and approximation quality across different graph sizes and densities.

 ## Findings & Insights (Preliminary)
 - The new algorithms show promising results for dense graphs, with significant speedups compared to traditional APSP approaches